Northwest Bancshares (NWBI)

 9. Return on Equity

-Over the last five years, Northwest Bancshares has averaged an ROE of 8.3%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+Over the last five years, Northwest Bancshares has averaged an ROE of 8.3%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.

-10. Key Takeaways from Northwest Bancshares’s Q3 Results
+10. Key Takeaways from Northwest Bancshares’s Q4 Results

-It was encouraging to see Northwest Bancshares beat analysts’ net interest income expectations this quarter.
-We were also happy its revenue outperformed Wall Street’s estimates.
-On the other hand, its EPS missed.
-Overall, this was a softer quarter.
-The stock traded down 3.3% to $12.09 immediately after reporting.
+We enjoyed seeing Northwest Bancshares beat analysts’ revenue expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+Overall, we think this was a decent quarter with some key metrics above expectations.
+The stock remained flat at $12.79 immediately after reporting.

 11. Is Now The Time To Buy Northwest Bancshares?

 Northwest Bancshares falls short of our quality standards.
-First off, its revenue growth was weak over the last five years.
-And while its expanding net interest margin shows its loan book is becoming more profitable, the downside is its TBVPS growth was weak over the last five years.
-On top of that, its net interest income growth was weak over the last five years.
+To kick things off, its revenue growth was weak over the last five years.
+And while its expanding net interest margin shows its loan book is becoming more profitable, the downside is its projected EPS for the next year is lacking.
+On top of that, its TBVPS growth was weak over the last five years.

-Northwest Bancshares’s P/B ratio based on the next 12 months is 1x.
-This valuation multiple is fair, but we don’t have much confidence in the company.
-There are more exciting stocks to buy at the moment.
+Northwest Bancshares’s P/B ratio based on the next 12 months is 0.9x.
+While this valuation is reasonable, we don’t see a big opportunity at the moment.
+There are superior stocks to buy right now.